DieGo367/TwlSkinPaletteTool/README.md

 When you're finished making changes, click the __"Export palette.bin"__ button to download your palette set.
 Place this file in the `palettes` folder of your skin and name it after the image it is for, replacing the extension with `.bin`.
 Be sure to enable the corresponding `UserPalette` option for that image in your `theme.ini`.

 ### Font mode
-Enter font mode by clicking the __"Switch to Font Mode"__ button in the Palette Set Editor.
+Enter font mode by clicking the __"Switch to Font Mode"__ button in the Palette Collection.
 This mode is for creating smaller palette files used with NFTR fonts (currently this is only for `username.bin`).
 It also has a preview feature!
 Load in a `.nftr` file to see a text box and preview appear.
 Type in the text box to update the preview.
 Like with images, hover over the palettes with your mouse to preview them with your text.

 ## Building locally
-Run `deno task build` to build, then serve via the http server of your choice.
+With [Deno](https://deno.land/) installed, run `deno task build` to build, then serve via the http server of your choice.
 You can also run `deno task serve` to run a development server with file watching and live reload.

-Deno is mostly here in the project's workspace just so that I can get types on http imports (Preact in this case) in the editor.
-You could build with esbuild normally without Deno if you wanted to.
+Deno is mostly here in the project workspace just so that I can get types on http imports (Preact in this case) while editing in VSCode.
+Otherwise, the project doesn't require Deno at all.
+You could build with esbuild normally by recreating the same commands used in the Deno tasks.